 Dental implants are another biomedical application where ceramics are making significant inroads.
 With the success SINTX has had with the development of the Micro-composite ceramic (MC2) silicon nitride material for spinal implants, the company is looking to broaden the application of this unique material to other medical device applications.
 A key area of focus for the MC2 material is for dental implants.

 Silicon Nitride material has the characteristics that may be beneficial for use in dental implants

 While titanium is the “gold standard” for the fabrication of dental implants, ceramics (particularly zirconia) are making inroads.
-Ceramic implants are metal-free eliminating allergy concerns for patients.Silicon Nitride has been thoroughly tested to ISO 10993-01 standards and has been shown to be highly biocompatible.
+Ceramic implants are metal-free eliminating allergy concerns for patients.Silicon Nitride has been thoroughly tested to ISO 10993-01 standards1 and has been shown to be highly biocompatible.
 As with all ceramics, Silicon Nitride is metal free and has no corrosion, no galvanism effect, no metallic taste, no electronic disturbances.
-Osman and Swain compared compare titanium vs. zirconia for this application and concluded zirconia has many positive features but zirconia material is prone to cracking.
+Osman and Swain compared compare titanium vs. zirconia for this application2 and concluded zirconia has many positive features but zirconia material is prone to cracking.
 Silicon nitride exhibits very high toughness for a ceramic.

 Several different coating technologies have been developed and are transitioning from the laboratory to production.
 These technologies can confer the beneficial effects of silicon nitride onto metal components, such as titanium.

 Silicon nitride may be an ideal material for dental implants.
 SINTX is continuing research and development and now looking to commercialize this technology.
 To learn more about dental implants a great resource is the American Academy of Implant Dentistry. https://www.aaid-implant.org/dental-implants/types-of-implants-and-techniques/

 1. Internal data on file at SINTX.